evolvingstuff/vdw2/content/posts/all-8-of-the-factors-that-increase-health-span-are-associated-with-vitamin-d.md

 │   inner_content: ``
 │   repetitions: `2`├── TextNode
 │   full_match: ` `
-│   inner_content: ` `├── LocalLinkNode
+│   inner_content: ` `├── AliasedLocalLinkNode
 │   full_match: `((Far fewer health problems from western diet if add Vitamin D (in rats in this study) – May 2018|Vitamin D partially compensates for a poor diet))`
 │   inner_content: `Far fewer health problems from western diet if add Vitamin D (in rats in this study) – May 2018|Vitamin D partially compensates for a poor diet`
-│   page: `Far fewer health problems from western diet if add Vitamin D (in rats in this study) – May 2018|Vitamin D partially compensates for a poor diet`
+│   page: `Far fewer health problems from western diet if add Vitamin D (in rats in this study) – May 2018` │   children:
-│   children:
 │   ├── TextNode
 │   │   full_match: `Far fewer health problems from western diet if add Vitamin D (in rats in this study) – May 2018|Vitamin D partially compensates for a poor diet`